Swiftaff/editaur/README.md

 -   [x] ✅ Capslock should capitalise text
 -   [x] ✅ Ctrl-A select all
 -   [x] double clicking while holding shift will extend selection
--   [ ] triple clicking while holding shift will extend selection
+-   [x] triple clicking while holding shift will extend selection
+-   [x] quadruple clicking selects all

 ## Things editaur needs to do to get to "table-stakes" for a basic text editor: